PrityPatel/Travel_App/README.md

 Also, here’s a brief snippet for the Instagram stuff with some links….

-[NodeJS driver for the instagram API] (http://www.ibm.com/developerworks/xml/library/xinstagram1/index.html#retrievedetails)
+* **[NodeJS driver for the instagram API] (http://www.ibm.com/developerworks/xml/library/xinstagram1/index.html#retrievedetails)**

-and here is some NPM Documentation, Github repos, and Instagram Developer documentation:
+Some NPM Documentation, Github repos, and Instagram Developer documentation:

 * **[NodeJS Driver for Instagram API] (https://github.com/totemstech/instagram-node)**